Clane GAA: Hurling

-The decision of Dick Brien to bring a set of hurleys to Clane and the appointment of Wexfordman, John P Lacey, as secretary of the Clane club in 1903 established hurling in the club.
-Clane went on to win 16 titles before 1922, including a famous comeback against Landenstown from seven points down in 1920.
-A split in 1922, probably related to the civil war, led to the establishment of Mainham hurling club.
-In their glory period Clane had lost just two finals, to Maynooth on objection in 1913 and to Celbridge when some of their players were missing in 1921.
+The club established a hurling section in 1903.
+Clane went on to win 16 hurling titles before 1922, including a significant comeback against Landenstown from seven points down in 1920.
+A split in 1922, possibly related to the civil war, led to the establishment of Mainham hurling club.
+In their most successful period, Clane had lost just two finals, to Maynooth on objection in 1913 and to Celbridge when some of their players were missing in 1921.
 They returned to senior ranks in the 1990s.
-David Harney was Kildare club hurler of the year in 2004.
+The club were league champions in 2009.